-HORT 301A 2 Units
+HORT 301A 2.0 Units

 Adaptive Horticulture - Basic Skills and Practices Course Advisory: This course is for students with learning difficulties.
 A horticulture and vocational training class adapted for students with special learning needs.
 Students will learn basic horticulture skills in a garden, nursery, and landscape setting.
 Safety training will be incorporated throughout the course.
 Students will receive a letter grade for this course.
-There will be 1 or more field trips for this course.
-Two hours lecture, four hours lab and four hours activities (8 week course).
+There will be 1.0 or more field trips for this course.
+Two hours lecture, four hours lab, four hours activity (8-week course).

-HORT 301B 2 Units Adaptive Greenhouse Management
+HORT 301B 2.0 Units

+Adaptive Greenhouse Management

 Course Advisory: This course is primarily for students with special learning needs.
 This is a greenhouse skills vocational training course adapted for but not limited to students with intellectual and/or physical disabilities.
 Students will learn greenhouse management skills for employment preparation.
 Students will learn greenhouse management skills for employment preparation.
-Two hours lecture, four hours lab and four hours activity
+Two hours lecture, four hours lab, four hours activity (8-week course).

-HORT 301C 2 Units
+HORT 301C 2.0 Units